Laf111/CEMU-Batch-Framework/README.md

 - 40:48    - what if the drive letter change when my USB device is mounted ?

-- 41:40    - no need to rebuild the cache !
+- 41:40    - no need to rebuild the cache ! your games are ready to launch

 - 41:55    - transferable, saves and games stats have been updated when playing on HOST2